RubyBit/aec3-rs/README.md

 - Frame shape: the wrapper expects interleaved f32 frames sized as `frame_samples * channels`. `frame_samples()` returns the per-channel length for 10 ms frames (e.g. 480 for 48 kHz, 160 for 16 kHz).
-- Supported sample rates are intentionally gated to the full-band rates used by the reference (16/32/48 kHz).
+- Supported sample rates are intentionally gated from 16kHz to 48kHz.
 If you need other rates, resample before feeding frames to the wrapper.
 - When you have both render and capture frames available at the same time, prefer calling `process(capture, Some(render), ...)` so the pipeline sees